 Majors in religious studies will be proficient in the following outcome areas:

-- Catholic Social Teaching: Examine the vitality of the Catholic social tradition for creating a more just and peaceful world;
+- Catholic Social and Moral Teaching: Investigate Catholic social teaching and moral theology for enriching moral life and for creating a more just and peaceful world.